Booligoosh/codetheweb.blog/_posts/2017-12-07-fullscreen-image-hero.md

 Result:
 ![The title is now larger!][large-title]{:.screenshot-white}

 However, now there is an oddly large space between our title and subtitle.
-This is because by default for header elements, as its `font-size` increases then so does its margins.
+This is because by default for header elements, as its `font-size` increases then so do its margins.
 So, let's tweak them a bit:
 ```CSS
 .hero h1 {
     /* Text styles */